wix/stylable/_docs/references/pseudo-elements.md

 ```

 > **Note**:
-> Custom pseudo elements are not limited to the end of a selector like native pseudo elements, and unlike native pseudo-selectors they can be chained (e.g. `.my-gallery::nav-btn::label`)
+> Custom pseudo elements are not limited to the end of a selector like native pseudo-elements, and they can be chained.
+For example, you can access the label of a navigation button from a gallery: `.my-gallery::nav-btn::label`.

 ## Extend stylesheet pseudo-elements

-When stylesheet [root](./root.md) extends another stylesheet, pseudo-elements are automatically exposed on the extending stylesheet and available inline:
+When a Stylable stylesheet [root](./root.md) extends another stylesheet, pseudo-elements are automatically exposed on the extending stylesheet and available inline.

+In this example, the class `play-button` is available from the original component file `video-player.css`, and extended and styled in the `super-video-player.css` stylesheet as a custom pseudo-element on the `root` class.

+The `page.css` stylesheet can then extend `super-video-player.css` and on the `.main-player` class, style `play-button` differently.

 ### CSS API:
 ```css